joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 status=draft
 ~~~~~~

 When I set out to customize the Kafka-Kinesis Connector to read in a [YAML configuration](/blog/2019/09/22/customizing-kafka-kinesis-connector.html) for use by the connector, I decided to go with Kotlin data classes to hold that configuration.
 The initial versions of these classes aren’t as good as I think they could be, though.
-For example, all of these data classes make use of vars rather than vals.
-I’d much rather stick to vals whenever possible due to the fact that they're read-only and cannot be changed once set.
+For example, all of these data classes make use of `var`s rather than `val`s.
+I’d much rather stick to `val`s whenever possible due to the fact that they're read-only and cannot be changed once set.

 The initial data classes also all use optional (nullable) types for every field.
 I’d prefer using non-optionals when I can and when I know that certain values should always be non-null, such as the topic or destination stream names.
 Even for the 'optional' items, like `filters`, I'd still prefer to return an empty list rather than `null`.
 These data classes were all created this way because it was the quickest way I could get it all to work together and, at the time, all I wanted was something that worked.
 So this is me coming back to see what I can do to make these classes better, if anything.